 Legal aid organizations, such as the ALSC and Southeast Louisiana Legal Services, can provide free or low-cost legal services to those who qualify based on income.
 Tenants who live in federally assisted housing should also check out the tenant resource page at HUD.gov.

 Eviction cases are filed with the justice of the peace for the county in which the rental unit is located.
-To find your local justice of the peace, visit the online directory maintained by the Attorney General’s office.

 If you have more specific legal questions about your eviction case or the landlord has already retained a lawyer, you should probably also contact a lawyer.
 A lawyer can handle the whole case or give you advice on how to proceed.
 A lawyer can also let you know how likely you are to win your case.
 You may especially want to hire an attorney if you are confident of your case and your lease or rental agreement entitles you to attorney fees if you win in court.